KiraResari/ceal-chronicler-f/Protocol.md

 * This is really a complex thing, so I'll do it one step at a time
 * First step is making parties exist in the first place
   * In essence, they are just normal temporal entities without any special properties, so this part might be pretty easy
+  * Right, that's done now
+  * It was straightforward, but still took a bit of time